Tips Bulletin

 Another method is to pour cold water into a bowl and place the daikon into the water to partially submerge them, leaving the greens out of the liquid.
 Place the container on the refrigerator shelf and use them as needed, much like you would when you store baby carrots or cut celery.

-If you prefer the cold canning jar method, wash and prepare the daikon by removing the leaves and roots, and place them in a clean glass jar.
+If you prefer the cold canning jar method, wash and prepare the daikon by removing the leaves and roots and placing them in a clean glass jar.
 Fill the jar with cold water to submerge them, put the lid in place, and set it in the fridge.
-Follow the same procedure to preserve cucumber slices until you are ready to eat them, as well.

 How to Store Daikon in the Freezer